Select another language

 Gala-croisiere-14-juillet-2026-Bastille-Day

-14 July 2026 Gala Cruise on the Seine: the night Paradis Latin meets Eiffel again
+Paradis sur Seine, Bastille Day Gala Cruise 2026: the night Paradis Latin meets Eiffel again

-On 14 July 2026, the oldest cabaret in Paris hosts its first Gala Cruise on the Seine, facing the Eiffel Tower.
-A reunion between two Parisian works signed by the same architect, Gustave Eiffel.
+On July 13th 2026, Paris's oldest cabaret hosts its first Gala Cruise on the Seine, facing the Eiffel Tower and the Bastille Day fireworks.
+A reunion between two Parisian landmarks signed by the same architect, Gustave Eiffel.

 Introduction

-On 14 July, in Paris, hundreds of thousands of eyes turn each year towards the Eiffel Tower.
-In the crowds of the Trocadéro, on the packed quays, from the rooftops or the open windows of Parisian apartments, everyone waits for the same moment: the one when the sky lights up above the Iron Lady.
-This year, among these gazes, some will be different.
-They will come from the deck of a boat which will have left the riverbank in the early evening to reach the heart of the Seine, towards the fireworks.
-On board, the Paradis Latin, the only cabaret in Paris founded under Napoleon and rebuilt by Eiffel.
+And among those eyes, some will be different.
+They will look up from the deck of a boat that will have left the bank in the early evening to reach the heart of the Seine, to meet the fireworks.
+On board, Paradis Latin, the only cabaret in Paris founded under Napoleon and rebuilt by Eiffel.

 From the Quai Henri IV to the Eiffel Tower: the story of one night